 Admire the rural idyll, picturesque lakes, and alpine landscapes along the wide variety of Austrian hiking trails and mountain tours.
 Take time to enjoy delicious traditional dishes that will delight your taste buds.

-This is probably the perfect holiday destination for healthy active holidays.
+This is probably the perfect holiday destination for healthy active holidays with thousands of kilometres of high-quality trails to walk along at low or high altitudes.
 With all its natural beauty, Austria gives locals and guests what they want from a walking holiday.

 Salzburg and the surrounding Salzburgerland may be known for Mozart or the Summer Festival, but the mountains of the Austrian holiday region are just as famous, which is why many hikers spend their hiking holiday in the Salzburger Land.
 The entire state is crossed by mountain peaks from the foothills of the Alps, karst plateaus in the Tennen Mountains, and the striking Steinerne Meer.